Man appears in court over incident in which child was hit by train

 Frederick Danquah, 26, was charged over an incident at Garrowhill station, Glasgow, last weekend.

-A man has been remanded in custody after appearing at Glasgow Sheriff Court charged with attempted murder.
+A man has been remanded in custody on a charge of attempted murder after a two-year-old child was hit by a train.

-Frederick Danquah, 26, made no plea to the charge, which relates to an incident that took place at Garrowhill Station in the city last weekend.
+Frederick Danquah, 26, made no plea in court to the charge, which relates to an incident that took place at Garrowhill Station in Glasgow last weekend.

 Police were called to reports of two casualties on the tracks shortly before 7.30pm on July 2.

-Danquah, of Coatbridge, and a two-year-old child were taken to hospital for treatment to injuries following the incident.
+Danquah, of Coatbridge, and the child were taken to hospital for treatment to injuries following the incident.

 Detectives charged Danquah with attempted murder after his release from hospital on Thursday.